 The Wideband indicator shows short-term "syllabic-rate" expansion and gain reduction around a long-term (several seconds) average gain set.
-In the translator configuration, the Wideband indicator also shows relative RF signal strength.

 Program material and the setting of the Processing control determine the magnitude of the short-term expansion and compression (the rapid left and right movement of the green light).